Catoire-dev/portefolio_catoire-dev/back/README.md

 You have to be connected with an admin user.

 ### Create first User/s
-You have to create the first user in your database mannager.
-Set his role to `ROLE_ADMIN`.
-After create you can securise the password by modify the password in panel admin, with this way the password will be hashed.
+If the table User is empty, you can access to the URL `/first_user`, here you can create the first user.
+His role will be `ROLE_ADMIN'

 ### Setup
 Access only by `ROLE_ADMIN`.